H.R. 2483: SUPPORT for Patients and Communities Reauthorization Act of 2025

 States, tribes, and local health agencies

-They benefit from renewed grant authority and technical support to track overdoses, run prevention programs, and respond to changing drug threats.
+They keep grant authority and technical support to track overdoses, run prevention programs, and buy newer tools like fentanyl test strips and wastewater surveillance where legal.

 Pregnant and postpartum women and their families